i) Sale and transfers to / from HTM category

 Discount is held in Income Received in Advance account and appropriated

-to P&L account on maturity.
+to Profit and Loss Account on maturity.

 - Adequate provision is made for transactions undertaken for hedging

 purpose, which become naked resulting in marked- to-market losses.

 - Provision is also made for net funded country exposures, where the